anvetsu/recoil/README.md

 Note that the timeout is specified in milliseconds.

 Sometimes it is possible to issue a cancellation on the low-level resource handle passed to functions like `connect-to-db`.
-But may services like databases do not support a reliable cancellation mechanism.
+But many services like databases do not support a reliable cancellation mechanism.
 In such cases, the operation may still continue to execute in a background thread and eventually return a resource.
 If not disposed off properly resources returned by timed-out operations may lead to resource leaks in the system.
 The recoil implementation of timeout allows you to get access to